cliosight/Docs/README.md

 3. HTML/CSS code generator

 These are the only two types of syntaxes used in Cliosight for configuring the widgets - SQL and JSON.
 Apart from this, the "pre-html" and "post-html" tags allow users to embed an HTML inside a form for adding extra elements like images and videos or text and hyperlinks.
-As far as this example is concerned, we can utilize another set of AI related APIs in specific components within Cliosight for a more comprehensive and sophiticated application design.
+Users can utilize another set of APIs in specific components within Cliosight for a more comprehensive and sophiticated application design.

 ## JSON body of a Form <a name="form"></a>
 A form can be embedded into another application with the help of an https URL.
 It can have sub-forms, charts, reports and HTML and supports all basic input elements.
-The URL format of a form is https://demo.cliosight.com/app/forms/serial-number/show?noNavbar=true
+The format of the link is **https://app.cliosight.com/app/forms/123/show?noNavbar=true**
 Below are the JSON tags that can be used within a form.
 ```css
 {